 How a city kid started Hamilton Equipment

-Odds were stacked against a guy like me ever making it as a farm equipment distributor.
-But somehow it happened, thanks to the many dealers and manufacturers who had the patience to teach the brash young city kid the business.
+Odds were stacked against a guy like me ever making it as a farm equipment marketer.
+But somehow it happened, thanks to the many farmers, dealers and manufacturers who had the patience to teach the brash young city kid the business.

 I grew up in Pittsburgh in the 1920s and early 30s.
 My farm experience was limited to a few summers on nearby farms.

 In those days, college was a $300 a year bargain, and good jobs hard to get.
 So I worked my way through the University of Pittsburgh, taking engineering.
 Not ag-engineering, Civil.

 Somewhere along the line I knew sales was for me.
 And a farm equipment distributorship looked like a natural, combining my two loves.